 - This diagram shows cases for motors with standard Japanese domestic specifications.
-Please consult with us for motors with overseas specifications. - Do not open the cap of a waterproof/dust-proof box of a waterproof motor.
+Please consult with us for motors with overseas specifications. - The terminal block is arrayed in two rows as shown in the above figure.
+Make sure that wiring of the motor power source is connected to the upper side on the above figure (on which symbols 1, 2, 3, U. V, W, and B are written; cable port side). - Do not open the cap of a waterproof/dust-proof box (see P17) of a 40 90W waterproof motor.
 Otherwise, waterproof/dust-proof effects will be lost and electric shock, damage, and fire may result.